C.D. Euzkadi: Origin of team

-Following this the team set off on 10 January 1938 for a tour of South America, beginning with 4 matches in Cuba.
+Following this, the team set off on January 10, 1938 for a tour of South America, beginning with 4 matches in Cuba.
 They then passed through the Panama Canal, traveling down to Valparaíso in Chile, and then crossing the Andes they travelled to Buenos Aires in Argentina.
 There they were expecting to play a series of matches against the five biggest Argentine clubs.
-When the team arrived in Buenos Aires they were told that the matches would not be played due to FIFA's prohibition.
-The new football federation in Spain had been recognised by FIFA at the beginning of 1938, meaning that at this time Spain had 2 officially recognised football federations.
+When the team arrived in Buenos Aires, they were told that the matches would not be played due to FIFA's prohibition.
+The new football federation in Spain had been recognized by FIFA at the beginning of 1938, meaning that at this time Spain had 2 officially recognized football federations.
 One of the first acts of this new federation was to ask FIFA to "excommunicate" the Basque team.
 FIFA responded by prohibiting the Argentine clubs from playing the Basque team, and ruling that no other team should play them.
-However the Basque team, anticipating problems with FIFA, had become affiliated to the Mexican Football Federation a few months earlier, on 8 December 1937, and so there was no legitimate reason to ban them.
-The Argentine authorities refused to accept the team was affiliated in Mexico and continued to refuse the team permission to play.
+However the Basque team, anticipating problems with FIFA, had become affiliated to the Federación Mexicana de Fútbol a few months earlier, on December 8, 1937, and so there was no legitimate reason to ban them.
+The Argentine authorities refused to accept the team was affiliated in Mexico and continued to refuse give the team permission to play in the league.
 The real reason for the team not being allowed to play was political in that the Argentine Government had labeled the team as "dangerous Soviet agents" and was keen to support the Nationalists as it was clear by this time that they were winning the war.
 Argentina was in fact one of the first countries to recognize Francisco Franco as the political leader of Spain.
-In addition to this FIFA offered all the players money to return to Spain, which they all declined.
+In addition to this, FIFA offered all the players money to return to Spain, which they all declined.
 The cancellation of the tour spelled disaster for the Basque team, most importantly in financial terms, because they had spent all their money traveling to Argentina, believing that they would earn more there.
 To help them out, the Argentine teams against whom they had been due to play, held a series of "benefit" matches to raise funds for the Basque team.